threelittlemonkeys/seq2seq-pytorch/README.md

-# Sequence to Sequence Models in PyTorch
+# Sequence to Sequence Models

 Minimal implementations of sequence to sequence models in PyTorch.

 - RNN Encoder-Decoder (Cho et al 2014; Luong et al 2015; Gu et al 2016)
+- Pointer Networks (Vinyals et al 2015)
 - CNNs from "Convolutional Sequence to Sequence Learning" (Gehring et al 2017)
 - The Transformer from "Attention Is All You Need" (Vaswani et all 2017)